MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-integration.md

 :::image type="content" source="media/tenant-settings/admin-integration-map-filled-map-visuals-setting.png" alt-text="Screenshot of the map and filled map visuals admin setting.":::

+>[!Note]
-Note: In a future release, Power BI plans to deprecate older map visuals and migrate existing reports to Azure Maps.
+>In a future release, Power BI plans to deprecate older map visuals and migrate existing reports to Azure Maps.
 Learn about [converting to Azure Maps](/azure/azure-maps/power-bi-visual-conversion).

 ## Integration with SharePoint and Microsoft Lists